shreygohel/Portfolio/README.md

-- 👋 Hi, I’m @shreygohel
+- 👋 Hi, I’m Shrey Gohel
-- 👀 I’m interested in ...
+- 👀 I’m interested in learning new things everyday.
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning JAVA, PYTHON & .NET.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate.
-- 📫 How to reach me ...
+- 📫 You can contact me via email & Linkin.

 <!---
 shreygohel/shreygohel is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.